echronos/echronos/CONTRIBUTING.md

 A core goal of this approach is to create an audit trail within git, so all task descriptions, reviews, and comments are files in the git repository.

-[`internal-docs/task_management.md`](internal-docs/task_management.md) documents the details of this workflow and how our tools help with it.
+[The _Task Management_ section of the README](README.md#task-management) documents the details of this workflow and how our tools help with it.

 ## Contributor Agreements